s3prl/s3prl/docs/source/contribute/public.rst

 Thank you for considering contributing to S3PRL!
 We really appreciate it!

-**Please first discuss with us on the Github issue page about your "feature request"** before submitting the implemented pull request, and we will discuss about the following things:
+**Please discuss with us on the Github issue page about your "feature request"** before submitting the implemented pull request, and we will discuss about the following things:

 1. Whether we want to add it in S3PRL